EGYPT – Northeast & Sinai

 Mohammed Ali era.
 Johann Ludwig Burckhardt, who visited the site in the first decade of the 19th century, reported a large building with stone walls and no habitations around it.
 There was a large reservoir for the pilgrims filled from a brackish well.
 The garrison consisted of about fifty soldiers and the fort was used as a magazine to provision the Egyptian Army in its expeditions against the Wahabis.

-In the nineteenth century, when the route was still used by pilgrims, the road was infested with hyenas, dabba, which fed on the dead camels which had fallen by the wayside.
-If very hungry, packs were known to have attacked solitary travelers.
-The residents of an-Nekhel would not leave the village at night for fear of attack, and kept dogs to frighten off the scavengers.
+In the nineteenth century, when the route was still used by pilgrims, the road was infested with hyenas, and dabba, which fed on the dead camels which had fallen by the wayside.
+If very hungry, packs were known to have attacked solitary travellers.
+The residents of an-Nekhel would not leave the village at night for fear of attack and kept dogs to frighten off the scavengers.

 1956 war.
 During Israel’s Sinai Campaign, an-Nekhel was captured by the Israeli Army on the evening of 30 October 1956.